wlg1/wlg1.github.io/ch1.1.md

 [[2 0.5] catpic in Model 1 and [2 0.5] in Model 1 on 2.
 I vector is fixed. unlike prev anim, fade j,k only after change basis so not too cluttered]

-The two [2 0.5] no longer label the same Concept! [labels cat pic on left, and nothing on right]
+The two [2 0.5] no longer label the same Concept! [labels cat pic on left, and nothing on right] [color code or include pic of vector when referring to [2 0.5] in text paragraph]

 This is because [2 0.5] no longer has the same meaning as it did in Model 1.
 Now it means "it's very likely to be a rat (2), but not as likely to be a cat (0.5)".
 In fact, [2 0.5] should now point to [rat pic], instead of [cat pic].